weswu8/blobfs-win/README.md

 ## Key Updates:

+### Bump the version to v1.0.0

+* Optimize performance for large content reads and writes
+* Optimize performance for multiple files concurrently read/write

 ### New features since v0.0.4 :

 * read and write data with multiple threads, more faster and stable.
-* Page blob is full supported.
+* Page blob is fully supported.

 ### New features since v0.0.3 :